A good while ago, I brought my new puppy home. It was very exciting and I was so nervous if she would like her new place.

 Your puppy will learn the most about bite inhibition and proper play by interacting with dogs his age.

-Biting, chewing and nipping are big concerns for many new dog owners.
-During the teething period, your puppy will need something to chew own that soothes his pain.
+Biting, chewing, and nipping are big concerns for many new dog owners.
+During the teething period, your puppy will need something to chew on that soothes his pain.

 Meanwhile, you will start with bite inhibition training to teach your puppy that he is not allowed to bite skin or clothes.